akshitanegi29/netflix-gpt/README.md

 - If logged user access /login page then redirect to /browse
   - above bugfixes removed by attaching the event onAuthStateChange to some common comp like Header instead of Body comp.
 - code cleanup - unsubscribe onAuthStateChange when comp unmounts
+- get nowPlaying movies list from TMBD Api and create a new movieslice to store the api result.

 # Features
 - Login/Sign Up